The team specialises in designing and delivering culturally-responsive training programs that bridge Western and Pacific worldviews.

-Through the innovative KAVAX platform—a talanoa-based methodology for addressing sensitive topics—she has successfully facilitated workshops for leading organisations including Shopify, Tamaki Regeneration Company, AUT, Auckland Council, APRA, Te Whatu Ora, Hapai te Hauoara, Mental Health Foundation New Zealand, The Prenatal Collective, ACE Alternative Education, and the Pasifika Bank Network.
+Through the innovative KAVAX platform—a talanoa-based methodology for addressing sensitive topics—the team have successfully facilitated workshops for leading organisations including Shopify, Tamaki Regeneration Company, AUT, Auckland Council, APRA, Te Whatu Ora, Hapai te Hauoara, Mental Health Foundation New Zealand, The Prenatal Collective, ACE Alternative Education, and the Pasifika Bank Network.

-Recent projects include leading the Mental Health Foundation's research on 'Mental Distress for Māori and Pacific People', Uptempo under The Southern Initiative at Auckland Council, and the Human Rights Commission's Pacific Pay Gap inquiry.
+Previous projects include the Mental Health Foundation's research on 'Mental Distress for Māori and Pacific People', Uptempo under The Southern Initiative at Auckland Council, The Centre for Social Impact - Foundation North, and the Human Rights Commission's Pacific Pay Gap inquiry.

 We provide comprehensive strategic advisory services to organisations seeking to integrate Pacific perspectives into their operations and policy frameworks.